arturolei/Newsfeed-Components/README.md

 I had trouble understanding the instructions on the Menu.js.
 I have some idea of how to use `.bind()` but I do not feel 100% confident.

 ### Breakthroughs:
-I am understand how components can make our lives so much easier.
+I am understand how components can make our lives so much easier by allowing us to create reusable chunks of code (components)